fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.8: Mongo command-line interface

-> Use _script_ to record what you do, save the generated file into the repository as your answer.
+> Use _script_ to record what you do, save the generated file (with name exercise12_8.txt) into the repository as your answer .

-While the MongoDB from the previous exercise is running access the database with mongo command-line interface (CLI).
+While the MongoDB from the previous exercise is running, access the database with mongo command-line interface (CLI).
 You can do that using docker exec.
 Then add a new todo using the CLI.

 The command to open CLI when inside the container is _mongo_